davidmorgan/build/codelab/02/README.md

     auto_apply: dependents
 ```

+Again `build_runner` watch mode picks up the change automatically, recreating `count_me.count`.

 Now users can activate the builder simply by adding a `dev_dependencies` entry pointing to `codegen_builders`, then adding the `@count` annotation.
 This is the most popular way to trigger builders.

+The final state of this part is available in the `02_complete` directory next to `02`.
+Return to [the main page](../README.md) for part 03.

 ## Addendum: Primary Inputs